jasperalani/mysql-query-builder/README.md

     - update
     - delete

-Contains docker wrapper for mariadb database.
+Project also contains docker for a mariadb database.